Academics

 There shall be a minimum of one overall grade in Art, Health & PE, and Music assigned to reflect student involvement and the natural progression of learning each nine week grading period.

 The teacher is responsible for completing report cards.
 Each teacher is responsible for any other markings such as behavior, work habits and attendance in class.
 There may be supplementary remarks added to the elementary report card as determined by the school.
 Modifications shall be made to accommodate students’ individual differences in the area of learning styles/levels, and this will be indicated on the report card.
 Grades are given based on these accommodations.
 These modifications must be documented on an Individual Accommodation Plan (IAP), an Individual Education Plan (IEP), and an Individual Limited English Proficient Plan (ILEPP).
-At the close of the fourth quarter grading period, report cards will be mailed to the home at the close of the teachers’ last day.
-The letter grades (A=4, B=3, C=2, D=1, and F=0) for each grading period shall be averaged for the end-of-the-year final grade and recorded on the report card.
+Interim Reports and Report Cards will no longer be printed.
+Parents must access them online through the Student system of St. Tammany Parish Schools. https://jpams.stpsb.org/progress/ The letter grades (A=4, B=3, C=2, D=1, and F=0) for each grading period shall be averaged for the end-of-the-year final grade and recorded on the report card.

 Third Grade Promotion Requirements: